benjamminf/craft-coordinates/README.md

 # Coordinates
-A Twig filter for Craft CMS that finds the latitude and longitude from an address.
+Twig filters for Craft CMS that finds the latitude and longitude from an address.

 The plugin fetches the coordinates through the Google Maps API *without* the need for an API key.
 Simply install the plugin and being using it.